Ansh09-chawla/DistributedBankingSystem/README.md

-# CPSC 559

-CPSC 559 (Introduction to Distributed Systems), Winter 2023 - Group Project

-Our project consists of 4 main sub-project folders: client_i, client_j, client_k, server_i, server_j, server_k, and server_read.
+This project consists of 4 main sub-project folders: client_i, client_j, client_k, server_i, server_j, server_k, and server_read.
 Each of these folders are its own project.

 # How to run: